lanl-aea/waves/docs/tutorial_01_geometry.rst

 * Protecting your code within a ``main()`` function
 * Writing docstrings for your Python code
-* Adding a command line interface to your Python code
+* Adding a command-line interface to your Python code
 * Protecting ``main()`` function execution and returning exit codes

 9. In the ``modsim_package/abaqus`` directory, create a file called ``rectangle_geometry.py``